Does this sound like you?

 Once you build your profile on the site, you can self-sort into groups based on your interest or geography and even get to interact on the platform without worrying about potential employers screening their activities therein.

 “I’m providing that matching service.
 But, we stay out of the business between the buyer of services and the seller of services.
 We wanted it to be a low-cost solution for people, for employers.”

 Given the burnout, compassion, fatigue, and a small number of vets serving a large pet population, Cindy hopes that Relief Rover can help address the mental health crisis that’s associated with the veterinary profession.

 “The majority of people who go into this career, we can’t say no. We don’t want to say no. We want to help everyone.
-And we only have so much capacity.
-The relief practice—so our tagline is ‘Love your profession and your life’—it allows both relief professionals to kind of control their working schedule to suit whatever life phase they’re in.”
+But we only have so much capacity.
+The relief practice allows both relief professionals to kind of control their working schedule to suit whatever life phase they’re in.”